 Products You Can Use to Protect Paint from Bird Dropping Damage

 While using waxing your car and applying paint sealants are really good for providing protection against UV rays and other minor contaminants, they’re not great with bird droppings.
 As we stated above, bird droppings have a highly acidic pH level.
 If bird crap is left on a vehicle with carnauba wax or a paint sealant only, it can eat away at those natural or synthetic wax is in a matter of days.

 If you’re looking for serious paint protection from bird droppings, then a high-quality ceramic coating is really your best option.
 A nanoceramic coating is a quartz-based liquid polymer that is applied by a certified technician or with special DIY formulas that can be installed by the average car enthusiast.

 The ceramic coating is comprised of SiO2 or Silica Dioxide (Liquid Quartz – not to be confused with Liquid Schwartz).
 When it’s applied, it provides an exceptionally strong layer of protection, that fills in those microscopic imperfections found on clear coats, plastic trim, vinyl wrap, PPF, wheels, and even glass.

-This hard shield of protection can hold up against exposure to UV rays, salt, and bird droppings for up to 3 to 5 years in some cases.
+This hard shield of protection can hold up against exposure to UV rays, salt, and bird droppings for 2 to 5 years.
 And like we stated above, it can be installed on any vehicle surface – even plastic or chrome-plated items.

 When the coating cures (usually about 24 to 48 hours), the protective surface becomes highly hydrophobic.
 This means that sticky items (like bird crap) have a hard time bonding to the surface.
 As a result, clean-up and removal usually consist of spraying off with a hose.
 It’s really that simple.